 37.9.
 Data Retention and Destruction: Using appropriate and reliable storage media, the Contractor will regularly backup all City Work Product and Personal Information used in connection with this Agreement and retain such backup copies consistent with the Contractor's data retention policies.
 Upon termination of the Agreement, at the City's election, the Contractor will either securely destroy or transmit to City the City Work Product in an industry standard format.
 Upon the City's request, the Contractor will supply City a certificate indicating the records disposed of, the date disposed of, and the method of disposition used.
-With respect to City Work Product controlled exclusively by the Contractor, the Contractor will immediately preserve the state of the Personal Information or City Work Product at the time of the request and place a "hold" on Personal Information or City Work Product destruction or disposal under its usual records retention policies of records that include Personal Information or City Work Product, in response to an oral or written request from City indicating that those records may be relevant to litigation that City reasonably anticipates.
+With respect to City Work Product controlled exclusively by the Contractor, the Contractor will immediately preserve the state of the Personal Information or City Work Product at the time of the request and place a "hold" on Personal Information or City Work Product destruction or City Work Product, in response to an oral or written request from City indicating that those records may be relevant to litigation that City reasonably anticipates.
 Oral requests by City for a hold on record destruction will be reduced to writing and supplied to the Contractor for its records as soon as reasonably practicable under the circumstances.
 The City will promptly coordinate with the Contractor regarding the preservation and disposition of these records.
 The Contractor shall continue to preserve the records until further notice by the City.
 This Section will survive the termination of this Agreement.